coleifer/vedis-python/README.md

 ### Note

-The authors of UnQLite, Symisc, have informed me that UnQLite is no longer being developed actively.
+The authors of Vedis, Symisc, have informed me that Vedis is no longer being developed actively.
 I would recommend using a different library like:

 * LevelDB
 * RocksDB
 * Kyotocabinet
 * BerkeleyDB
+* Redis
+* Ledisdb

 ### Features